 Complete Streets is one of the many reasons why Belmont is the perfect place to call home.
 It’s an initiative designed to enhance residential streets with added colour, shade and natural protection by planting and caring for trees along public roads.

-Township commercial development in Legacy is set to open its doors to visitors in Spring 2021.
-This development will offer a wide variety retailers, restaurants and services.
+Township commercial development in Legacy is open now.
+This development offers a wide variety retailers, restaurants and services.
 All this just 7 minutes away, visit your favorite shops and restaurants, then come back to your community and enjoy the peace and quiet.

 Whether you’re starting a bakery, expanding your microbrewery or creating a franchise tax law outfit, we’d love to help you get off the ground.
-Simply fill out the form on our Commercial Opportunities page and someone from the Anthem team will follow up with you when space is available.
+Simply fill out the form on our Contact Us page and someone from the Anthem team will follow up with you when space is available.

 You can contact us at email@example.com for any additional questions or concerns you may have.
 Thanks for considering Belmont for your new home!